kingyost/Mouse-Jiggler/README.md

 # Mouse-Jiggler
 It moves your mouse around your screen every 10 min (600 seconds)

-Just needed a way to keep my computer screen on during long zoom meetings
+Just needed a way to keep my computer screen on during long zoom meetings while sales people explained why I needed to buy their software